Aspen Conducting Academy Back To Programs of Study /...

 - Periodic classes in score reading and analysis and score preparation

-Academy participants are eligible to be chosen for four prestigious opportunities:
+Academy participants are eligible to be chosen for four prestigious opportunities for the 2024 season.

-- One Academy participant may be awarded the Aspen Conductor Prize, which carries with it the invitation to return to Aspen the following summer as assistant conductor.
-The assistant conductor conducts an orchestral program and family concerts.
-For 2018, the prize is awarded to Kerem Hasan.
+The Aspen Conductor Prize carries with it the invitation to return to Aspen the following season as assistant conductor and member of the AMFS artist-faculty.

 How to Apply